apioo/psx-schema/tests/Generator/resource/markdown/markdown_complex.md

 Field | Type | Description
 ----- | ---- | -----------
-type | String |
 schema | PropertyType |

 # MapPropertyType

-Represents a map which contains a dynamic set of key value entries
+Represents a map which contains a dynamic set of key value entries of the same type

 Field | Type | Description
 ----- | ---- | -----------
-type | String |

 # ArrayPropertyType

-Represents an array which contains a dynamic list of values
+Represents an array which contains a dynamic list of values of the same type

 Field | Type | Description
 ----- | ---- | -----------
-type | String |

 # AnyPropertyType